-Here is a step-by-step guide to help you buy your Renfe train tickets using Trainline’s website.
+Here is a step by step guide to help you buy your Renfe train tickets using Trainline‘s website.
 The interface is very friendly and the process is incredibly straightforward.
-But here here are some indications in case you need additional help.
+But here are some indications in case you need additional help.

-If the website isn’t displayed in English, choose the British flag in the menu that appears in the upper right corner of the site.
-This is only to change the site’s language so don’t worry if you are American, Canadian, Australian…
+If the website isn’t displayed in English, choose the British flag in the menu that appears in the top bar of the site.
+This will only to change the site’s language so don’t worry if you’re American, Canadian, Australian…

-In addition to this, you will see in the upper right corner that Trainline offers the possibility of displaying prices in American Dollars (USD), British Pounds (GBP), Canadian Dollars (CAD), Australian Dollars (AUD), and several other currencies.
+In addition to this, you’ll see in the upper right corner that Trainline offers the possibility of displaying prices in American dollars (USD), British pounds (GBP), Canadian dollars (CAD), Australian dollars (AUD), and several other currencies.

-This is only a reference because you are always going to be charged in euros.
+You can be charged in your preferred currency.
+However, Spanish railway operators official fares are always in euros.
 Therefore, my suggestion is that you select to display the prices in euros (EUR) from the beginning.

 At this stage, you should create an account even if you’re only going to buy one ticket.
 As a registered user you can log in and retrieve your booking in case (a) your internet connection fails for any reason and (b) you need to change or cancel bookings.

-If you want to register click on the “Create Account” button located on the center of the top sidebar.
-Fill in all the information required and click the “Sign up for free” button.
+If you want to register click on the “Sign in” button located on the right corner of the top sidebar.
+On the drop-down menu, click on the “New customer?
+Register now” link at the bottom.
+Fill in all the information required and click the “Register” button.

 Quit this window and return to the homepage.